United Kingdom-Paisley: Architectural design services

 A summary of the expected community benefits has been provided as follows:

-An economic operator that suffers, or risks suffering, loss or damage attributable to a breach of duty under the Public Contracts (Scotland) Regulations 2015 (as amended) may bring proceedings in the Sherriff Court or the Court of Session.
+An economic operator that suffers, or risks suffering, loss or damage attributable to a breach of duty under the Public Contracts (Scotland) Regulations 2015 (SSI 2015/446) (as amended) may bring proceedings in the Sheriff Court or Court of Session.